PyRigi/PyRigi/doc/development/howto/git.md

 For instance:

-* If a feature was developed (and bug fixed) on several PRs, they should be listed under the same item in New features.
+* If a feature was developed (and bug fixed) on several PRs, the latter should be listed under the same item under New features.
-* If a bug is discovered on `main`, only hot fixed on `main` by disabling the functionality and properly fixed on `dev` via a `feature-` branch, all corresponding PRs should be in the same item in Bug fixes.
+* If a bug is discovered on `main`, only hot fixed on `main` by disabling the functionality and properly fixed on `dev` via a `feature-` branch, all corresponding PRs should be in the same item under Bug fixes.

 ## Version Release